-Moorcrofts LLP advises Big Sky on strategic purchase of London photographic studios
+Moorcrofts advises Big Sky on strategic purchase of London photographic studios

 Law Firm Moorcrofts’ corporate, commercial property and employment teams have advised Big Sky Partnership Limited (“Big Sky”) on the strategic purchase of the business of ProVision Studios, comprising of two photographic studios, adding to their portfolio of unique spaces for premium content creation.

 Formed in 2004, Big Sky Studios has built their reputation for excellence in the creative industry as central London’s largest full-service studios with the hard work and enthusiasm of an efficient and highly experienced team.
 The well-established team already offer a knowledgeable, in-house approach, providing a range of photographic and moving images services ranging from set-building and studio bookings to catering and post production services.